 Missing Hverir is quite hard.
 It’s roughly 6 kilometers East of Lake Mývatn (Reykjahlíð), right after a little mountain pass.
 From Akureyri, you probably need about 1 hour.
 From Egilsstaðir it’s about 2 hours (170 kilometers) away on the ring road.

 There is a big parking lot in front of the entrance to Námafjell and no hiking is required to see the central area.
 If you move onwards, normal trainers or mountain trainers is all you need (check out my guide on the best hiking boots for Iceland).
 There are, however, no toilets there.
+Like almost all tourist attractions in Iceland, there is no entrance fee.

 Have you been in Hverir and the Lake Myvatn geothermal area yet or plan to go?
 Tell me your thoughts in the comments below.
 Oh, and don’t forget to pin this to your Pinterest board.